 As nicotine and alcohol increase dopamine levels in your brain, using both these drugs together theoretically brings more pleasure than using each one alone.
 Keep in mind:

 |Nicotine||The primary addictive ingredient in cigarettes.|

 |Nicotine + Alcohol||A cell-damaging combination that makes your mouth and throat absorb the cancer-causing chemicals in tobacco more easily.|

 Is it ok to mix Alcohol with Marijuana?

 Using marijuana and alcohol together makes it more likely you will use too much of both substances.
 Since pot and alcohol are depressants, you won’t feel as “stoned” or drunk when combining them, as opposed to using one or the other alone.
-In addition, marijuana is an antiemetic, or a drug that seems to inhibit vomiting.
+In addition, marijuana is an antiemetic or a drug that seems to inhibit vomiting.

 While drinking excessively usually causes most people to throw up, smoking pot while drinking means you’re much more susceptible to suffering alcohol poisoning, a condition that kills thousands of people every year.
-Studies have also shown that alcohol facilitates absorption of THC.
-Panic attacks, paranoia, delusions and agitation are likely if you smoke several grams of marijuana while drinking alcohol.
+Studies have also shown that alcohol facilitates the absorption of THC.
+Panic attacks, paranoia, delusions, and agitation are likely if you smoke several grams of marijuana while drinking alcohol.
 Finally, mixing alcohol and marijuana can suppress breathing and heart rates to the point of inducing shock, unconsciousness and even coma.

 |Marijuana||A psychoactive plant containing THC that interferes with breathing and heart rates, impairs memory and decision-making and may cause paranoia and hallucinations.|

-|Marijuana + Alcohol||Significantly increases the risk of alcohol poisoning, coma or suffering psychotic symptoms such as paranoia, delusions and hallucinations.|
+|Marijuana + Alcohol||Significantly increases the risk of alcohol poisoning, coma or suffering psychotic symptoms such as paranoia, delusions, and hallucinations.|

 What happens when you mix Alcohol with BHO?